gaehlerm/SoftwareEngineering/README.md

 Numerous guidelines are written only for worker classes.
 For example, the rule that classes should have high cohesion.
 It seems like most people overlooked the other types of classes.
 A data class lacks cohesion, but it is still a valid object.

-Avoid writing getter and setter functions for your classes.
-They don't improve anything.
+Avoid writing plain getter and setter functions for your classes.
+They don't improve anything over direct access to variables.

 Furthermore, you should generally prefer functions over methods.
 Though sometimes methods may make the code more intuitive to read and are thus preferred.
 As always, life as a software engineer is not easy.
 There are so many things to consider...